Respect Self and Others

 — Refers to a systems change process for the entire school.
 The underlying theme is teaching behavioral expectations in the same manner as any core curriculum subject.

 T.L.
-Reed School is in its' fifth year being a PBIS school.
+Reed School is in its' sixth year being a PBIS school.
 It is the mission of the TLR PBIS Team to facilitate the effective teaching and learning of positive behavioral expectations and helping each child reach their greatest potential.
 Through positive behavioral supports, we aspire to teach life skills that enable children to deal confidently with the complex and rapidly changing world by establishing behavioral supports and a social culture needed for all students in school to achieve social, emotional, and academic success.

 T.L.
 Reed was recognized by the Fresno County Office of Education as a "Model School" and were the winners of the: